everydayadvocacy/everydayadvocacy.github.io/index.md

     <h3>Why this matters</h3>
     <p>
-        A victim is a victim — financial, legal, medical or emotional.
-Justice must never depend on money, status or representation.
+        A victim is a victim, whether it be financial, legal, medical or emotional.
+        Everyday Advocacy believes justice must never depend on money, status or representation.
 Everyday Advocacy is here to support those who deserve clarity, fairness and dignity.
+ We are not solicitors, nor do we purport to be.
+We aim to create awareness and self-empowerment so that you can take back control.
     </p>
 </main>